Tanvik-VP/Medical-Virtual-Assistant/README.md

-# Medical-Virtual-Assistant - Databricks, SparkNLP
+# Medical-Virtual-Assistant - Databricks, SparkNLP, Finetuning RAG

 Created a virtual assistant which answers any medical question based on the research papers as a knowledge base